Los Angeles County Median Home Price (2021)

-The Los Angeles County median home price 2020 can be tricky to determine.
-There are different sources that say different things, and it’s not clear as of this writing in early 2021 which of the many options will be relied upon by courts and trustees.
+The Los Angeles County median home price in 2021 can be tricky to determine.
+There are different sources that say different things.
+It’s not clear as of this writing in early 2021 which of the many options will be relied upon by courts and trustees.

 This is provided as information only, and is not legal advice.
-If you are thinking of filing bankruptcy, do not rely upon this information, as you’re assuming all risk and are literally gambling with your home and will have only yourself to blame if you use the wrong numbers for the Los Angeles County median home value.
+If you are thinking of filing bankruptcy, do not rely upon this information.
+You are assuming all risk and are literally gambling with your home.
+You will have only yourself to blame if you use the wrong numbers for the Los Angeles County median home value.

 See a bankruptcy attorney for more updated information before you file.